Battle of Mons: Background

 The British reached Mons on 22 August.
-In the afternoon of that same day arrived a message from the French Fifth Army commander, General Charles Lanrezac, sent to Field Marshal Sir John French requesting the BEF to turn right to attack von Bülow's advancing flank.
-The French Fifth Army, located on the right of the BEF, was engaged with the German 2nd and 3rd armies at the Battle of Charleroi.
-French refused, instead agreeing to hold the line of the Condé–Mons–Charleroi Canal for twenty-four hours, to prevent the German 1st Army from threatening the French left flank.
+In the afternoon a message arrived from General Charles Lanrezac, addressed to Field Marshal Sir John French requesting the BEF to turn right to attack von Bülow's advancing flank.
+The Fifth Army, on the right of the BEF, was engaged with the German 2nd Army and the 3rd Army at the Battle of Charleroi.
+French refused, instead agreeing to hold the line of the Condé–Mons–Charleroi Canal for twenty-four hours, to prevent the 1st Army from threatening the French left flank.
 The British spent the day digging in along the canal.

 Prelude

 British preparations

-At the Battle of Mons the BEF had some 80,000 men, comprising the Cavalry Division, an independent cavalry brigade and two corps, each with two infantry divisions.
-I Corps was commanded by Sir Douglas Haig and was composed of the 1st and 2nd Divisions.
-II Corps was commanded by Sir Horace Smith-Dorrien and consisted of the 3rd and 5th Divisions.
+At the Battle of Mons the BEF had some 80,000 men, comprising the Cavalry Division, the independent 5th Cavalry Brigade and two corps, each with two infantry divisions.
+I Corps (Sir Douglas Haig) was composed of the 1st Division and 2nd Division.
+II Corps (Sir Horace Smith-Dorrien) comprised the 3rd Division and 5th Division.
 Each division had 18,073 men and 5,592 horses, in three brigades of four battalions.
-Each division had twenty-four Vickers machine guns – two per battalion – and three field artillery brigades with fifty-four 18-pounder guns, one field howitzer brigade of eighteen 4.5-inch howitzers and a heavy artillery battery of four 60-pounder guns.
+Each division had twenty-four Vickers machine guns (two per battalion) and three field artillery brigades with fifty-four 18-pounder guns, one field howitzer brigade of eighteen 4.5-inch howitzers and a heavy artillery battery of four 60-pounder guns.

-The II Corps, on the left of the British line, occupied defensive positions along the Mons–Condé Canal, while I Corps was positioned almost at a right angle away from the canal, along the Mons–Beaumont road (see map).
+II Corps, on the left of the British line, occupied defensive positions along the Mons–Condé Canal, while I Corps was positioned almost at a right angle away from the canal, along the Mons–Beaumont road (see map).
 I Corps was deployed in this manner to protect the right flank of the BEF in case the French were forced to retreat from their position at Charleroi.
 I Corps did not line the canal, which meant that it was little involved in the battle and the German attack was faced mostly by II Corps.
 The dominant geographical feature of the battlefield, was a loop in the canal, jutting outwards from Mons towards the village of Nimy.
 This loop formed a small salient which was difficult to defend and formed the focus of the battle.